 Calcitonin

-Calcitonin is a hormone the thyroid gland makes.
-It helps regulate calcium levels in the body.
+Calcitonin is a hormone your thyroid gland makes.
+It helps regulate calcium levels in your body.

 Parathyroid hormones (PTHs)

-Teriparatide is available as a daily self-administered injection.
-However, this drug is expensive and is generally reserved for people with severe osteoporosis who have poor tolerance to other treatments.
+Teriparatide is available as a daily injection that you give yourself.
+But this drug is expensive and is generally reserved for people with severe osteoporosis with a high risk of fracture.

 Abaloparatide is another synthetic PTH treatment that was approved in 2017.
 Like teriparatide, this drug is available as a daily self-administered injection.
-However, it’s also costly and is typically used for people with severe osteoporosis when other treatments aren’t good options.
+But it’s also costly and is typically used in people with severe osteoporosis with a high risk of fracture or when other treatments aren’t good options.

-For women in menopause, hormone therapy — also called hormone replacement therapy — is a treatment option.
-But typically, doctors don’t use it as a first line of defense because it can increase the risk of:
+For those who are in perimenopause or menopause, hormone therapy — also called hormone replacement therapy — is a treatment option.
+But doctors typically don’t use it as a first line of defense because it can increase the risk of the following conditions:

-Hormone therapy is approved for use in osteoporosis prevention, but may also be used off-label for its treatment.
+Hormone therapy is approved for use in osteoporosis prevention but may also be used off-label for osteoporosis treatment.

-Hormone therapy can include estrogen alone, or estrogen combined with progesterone.
-It comes as an oral tablet, skin patch, injection, and cream.
+Hormone therapy can include estrogen alone or estrogen combined with progesterone.
+It’s available as an oral tablet, a skin patch, an injection, or a cream.
 The tablets and patches are used most often.

 • Climara